Rev. Dr. Mari Larson, Senior Pastor email

 Nancy secured her first paid organist position at age 14 and over the years has played for numerous churches in Indiana and Texas.
 After retiring from teaching, she moved to Kansas to be closer to family and began playing for Reformation in early 2006.
 Nancy has two daughters and three grandchildren.

-Carol Lyons Osborne, Custodian
+Carole Lyons Osborne, Custodian

-Talk to Carol for just a few minutes and it is quickly evident that she has a passion for people.
+Talk to Carole for just a few minutes and it is quickly evident that she has a passion for people.
 She has been caring for people all her life in one form or fashion -- as a bus driver, a private caregiver, an activities coordinator, and a custodian.
 A self-described "neat freak", she has been taking care of Reformation facilities since 2000.
-Carol especially enjoys any opportunity to work with individuals in the senior population.
+Carole especially enjoys any opportunity to work with individuals in the senior population.